 Activity for Alzheimer's

 Not all puzzles for Alzheimer's are jigsaw puzzles.
-Any activity that poses a problem to be solved can properly be called a puzzle, and any activity that requires the brain to be exercised is an appropriate puzzle for someone with Alzheimer's disease.
+There are Any activity that poses a problem to be solved can properly be called a puzzle, and any activity that requires the brain to be exercised is an appropriate puzzle for someone with Alzheimer's disease.
 Other types of puzzles include crossword and other paper puzzles, brain-teasers, mazes, and more.
 Our activity books are full of these other puzzle types, and have other brain activities as well.

 SUGGESTED PUZZLES FOR DEMENTIA INCLUDING ALZHEIMER'S